bottkars/PPDM-pwsh/kubernetes_protection_example.md

 ![image](https://user-images.githubusercontent.com/8255007/97600368-446db380-1a09-11eb-9c1a-a7055ada9e19.png)

-With the ID from Aboye, you could also query the activity:
+With the ID from Above, you could also query the activity:
 ```Powershell
 Get-PPDMactivities -id 2ce49319-0cf5-49e9-a20f-5c50f4d4ed89
 ```